kchawla-pi/united-states-of-browsers/README.md

 Initial idea is to read the broswer's sqlite3 database files and copy and combine the data in one place, maybe a json.
 More features for searching and organization and maybe an ML algo to recommend from within the combined history and the web will be implemented.

 Note: PLay with it, I haven't made it Demo-ready yet.

+Future Plans:

+ - Update duplicate entries.
+ - CLI, then GUI.
+(Front End JS?)
+ - Search.
+(Elastic Search?)
+ - Scraping the URL and getting the text back.
+ - ML to pick out keywords from text and title.
+ - Use that to tag and categorize the history entries